Guiz711/TestAPI42/README.md

 npm install
 ```

-2. create a file with your API id and secret named "credentials.json" into the resources/
+2. create a file with your API id and secret named "credentials.json" into the resources/ folder

 ```
 {